 He played with many important artists like: STEVE HACKETT and ANTHONY PHILLIPS (GENESIS) DIONNE WARVICK, GRAHAM NASH (CROSBY, STILLS, NASH AND YOUNG), STEVE HOGARTH AND STEVEN ROTHERY (MARILLION) DAVID JACKSON (VAN DER GRAFF GENERATOR) BILLY SHERWOOD (YES), PATTY PRAVO, RON, MARIELLA NAVA, TOSCA, MIETTA, PAOLO VALLESI, ROVESCIO DELLA MEDAGLIA, CORONA, and he’s member and founder (drummer and lead vocal) of the Prog Band RANESTRANE …

-He’s an endorser of SONOR drums and percussions (GERMANY), MEINL cymbals and percussions (GERMANY), VATER drumsticks and accessories (USA), EVANS drumheads (USA).
+He’s an endorser of SONOR drums and percussions (GERMANY), PAISTE cymbals (SWITZERLAND), VATER drumsticks and accessories (USA), EVANS drumheads (USA).